Unbabel/OpenKiwi/README.md

 Toolkit for Machine Translation Quality Estimation.

+Quality estimation(QE) is one of the missing pieces of machine translation: its goal is to evaluate a translation system’s quality without access to reference translations.
+We present **OpenKiwi**, a Pytorch-based open-source framework that implements the best QE systems from WMT 2015-18 shared tasks, making it easy to experiment with these models under the same framework.
+Using OpenKiwi and a stacked combination of these models we have achieved state-of-the-art results on the widely used WMT18 English-German dataset.

 ## Features

 * Framework for training QE models and using pre-trained models for evaluating MT